-Matthew T. Herbst is a Teaching Professor at the University of California San Diego where he is Director of the Making of the Modern World program and Associate Faculty Director of the Programs Abroad Office.
-Prof. Herbst was a founding faculty member of UC San Diego’s Global Seminars, developing and leading programs in Paris (2008), Istanbul (2009 to 2012), London (2013), and Bangkok (2014), and is the founder and director of “Istanbul Between East and West: Crossroads of History,” a National Endowment for the Humanities Summer Institute for middle- and high-school teachers (2013 and 2015, pending funding).
-As an advocate of experiential learning, he initiated a two-course service-learning sequence in 2012 and led this in Istanbul in 2013 and 2014, focusing on disability issues.
-Back in Southern California, Dr. Herbst leads quarterly undergraduate seminars in the wilderness of Anza-Borrego Desert and Mt.
-San Jacinto State Parks, working in partnership with Outback Adventures.
-Dr. Herbst is Vice Chair of the Burke lectureship and serves on campus committees dealing with issues of disability, preparatory education, basic writing, and the first-year college experience.
-Prof. Herbst has served as faculty fellow at UC San Diego’s Center for Teaching Development and International House and received awards for excellence in teaching and for international education.
+Matthew T. Herbst is an Associate Teaching Professor at the University of California San Diego where he is Director of the Making of the Modern World program and Associate Faculty Director of the Programs Abroad Office.
+Prof. Herbst was a founding faculty member of UC San Diego’s Global Seminars, leading programs in Paris (2008), Istanbul (2009 to 2012), London (2013), and Bangkok (2014), and is the founder and director of “Istanbul Between East and West: Crossroads of History,” a National Endowment for the Humanities Institute for middle- and high-school teachers in Summer 2013 and again in 2015 (pending funding).
+As an advocate of experiential learning, he initiated a two-course service-learning sequence in 2012, and led this in Istanbul in 2013 and 2014, focusing on disability issues.
+Back home, Dr. Herbst leads undergraduate seminars in the deserts and mountains of Southern California, working in partnership with Outback Adventures.
+Dr. Herbst serves on the board of the Burke lectureship and on committees dealing with issues of disability, preparatory education, the first-year college experience, and international education, and has received multiple awards for excellence in teaching.
 His academic interests include Constantinople/Istanbul, international and wilderness program development, experiential learning, and the spirituality of nature.
 He received his Ph.D. and M.A. in History from the University of Michigan, specializing in Byzantium, and his BA in History, Greek, and Latin from Binghamton University.

 On the personal side: Before deciding on an academic career, Dr. Herbst explored a variety of fields, including law enforcement and private investigation, the US National Park Service, social service, and religious ministry.
 Dr. Herbst is the grandson of an immigrant from Guyana in South America and a New York City sanitation worker whose parents emigrated from Ireland.
 He is the son of a Vietnam-era veteran from East Harlem and a junior high school secretary from Queens, NY and is married to the daughter of Filipino immigrants.
 Dr. Herbst and his siblings were his family’s first generation to go to college.
 His family experience—diverse in race, ethnicity, religion, ability and disability—inspires his commitment to inclusion and fuels his professional work.
-Raised in New York’s Hudson Valley, he was a high school wrestler, college boxer, and runner until slowed down by knee problems.
-These days he enjoys nature and family, developing wilderness and international programs, teaching, and serving as a board member for his children’s elementary school.
+Raised in New York’s Hudson Valley, he was a high school wrestler, college boxer, and avid runner, but these days mostly enjoys nature and family, developing wilderness and international programs, and teaching.

 Courses: Making of the Modern World: MMW11 Pre-History and Ancient Foundations, MMW12 Classical and Medieval Traditions, MMW13 New Ideas and Cultural Encounters (1200-1750), MMW14 Revolution, Industry, Empire (1750-1917), MMW200 Graduate Pedagogy Seminar.
 Freshman Seminars: Sacred Mountain, God-Sex-Chocolate: Desire & the Spiritual Life, God-Satan-and the Desert, Pleasure or Duty: Choosing a Guide for Life.
-Other: Constantinople: Byzantine & Ottoman Imperial Capital, Mystical Traditions, Byzantine Empire, The Ancient World, Trade and World History, Eastern Christianity, World History Seminar, Hermit and Society: Eremitical Traditions, Preparatory Seminar on Istanbul, Research Seminar on Istanbul.
+Other: History Colloquium on the Conquest of Constantinople, First-Year Experience Course, Constantinople: Byzantine & Ottoman Imperial Capital, Mystical Traditions, Byzantine Empire, The Ancient World, Trade and World History, Eastern Christianity, World History Seminar, Hermit and Society: Eremitical Traditions, Preparatory Seminar on Istanbul, Research Seminar on Istanbul.